A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 The following are medicated anti-dandruff shampoos that help to treat this condition -

-2. Anti-dandruff Shampoos containing salicylic acid help to get rid of the flakes of dandruff but leave the scalp extremely dry.
+2. Anti-dandruff Shampoos containing salicylic acid help eliminate the flakes of dandruff but leave the scalp extremely dry.
 Using a conditioner helps to ease the dryness of the scalp.

-3. Selenium sulfide anti-dandruff shampoos help to slow down the flaking of skin cells and controls the growth of the Malassezia fungus.
-Remember that these shampoos can discolor blond, gray or chemically treated hair.
+3. Selenium sulfide anti-dandruff shampoos help slow down the flaking of skin cells and control the growth of the Malassezia fungus.
+Remember that these shampoos can discolor blond, gray, or chemically treated hair.

 4. Selenium sulfide anti-dandruff shampoos kill any infection on the scalp and control the flaking of dead skin cells.
 These anti-dandruff shampoos leave a strong odor in the hair.
 Make sure to rinse the shampoo thoroughly out your hair when you use selenium sulfide shampoos.